Spitfires in Donegal

 the Camps guards regarding how he came to have parole forms

-The Nebraska State Journal of Dec 28th actually published a
+The Nebraska State Journal of 28th December 1941 and other

-short column stating that he had been released.
+papers actually published a short column stating that he had

 He was interned in the Camp until October 1943 when he was part